 In some cases where a student has been withdrawn from school, the district's responsibility to that student does not end.
-For example, if a student is withdrawn, is still of compulsory school age, and is not enrolled anywhere else, the district must still conform to local and state policies, rules, and laws conhio Department of Education cerning truancy.
+For example, if a student is withdrawn, is still of compulsory school age, and is not hio Department enrolled anywhere else, the district must still conform to local policies and all state laws and rules concerning truancy.
 As part of this, districts still have documentation requirements, such as the continued tracking of absences and the maintenance of records documenting the steps taken in fulfillment of such policies, rules, and laws.
 This is an instance of a data reporting rule (when to withdraw the student in EMIS) and Ohio law (compulsory education and truancy) touching the same subject while having different requirements in terms of actions, documentation, and timelines.

 The data reporting requirements for ODE may not be the same as the districts' documentation maintenance requirements.
-For example, once a student is reported to EMIS as withdrawn due to truancy, new records for that student are not expected to be reported (for example, attendance would not be reported for dates after the withdrawal date).
+For example, once a student is reported to EMIS as withdrawn due to nonattendance, new records for that student are not expected to be reported (for example, attendance would not be reported for dates after the withdrawal date).
 However, the district's responsibility to that student does not end.
 The district must still maintain and document an accurate count of absences.